 As with spending, King Andrew doesn’t take responsibility for the insanely high tax burden in the state and instead shifts the blame to his earls.
 He said, “When you’re annoyed at high taxes, don’t look at me … the problem has always been property taxes in the state of New York.”
 What he fails to mention is that 85% of property taxes go toward mandated programs from Albany, like Medicaid and education, not local spending, so when the earls are budgeting for local programs, they only work with 15% of property taxes.
 It’s hard to believe that King Andrew can’t do more to cut capital spending and lower property taxes.

 Although the King considers it treasonous to cut taxes for us lowly plebs, he is more than happy to contribute to corporate welfare by giving huge tax breaks to Hollywood executives.
 King Andrew wants to walk among Hollywood royalty, and to do so he must offer them $420 million in tax credits.
-New York City has always been a hot spot for filming because of its beautiful scenery, rich history, and magical ambience.
+New York City has always been a hot spot for filming because of its beautiful scenery, rich history, and magical ambiance.
 These tax credits don’t necessary encourage production in the city, but they do encourage the wealthy execs to contribute to Cuomo’s campaigns to keep him on the throne.

 IF IT PLEASES THE CROWN, MAY WE CONDUCT BUSINESS IN OUR OWN WAY?